 This Easy Focaccia is so delicious and goes great with a bowl of chili or your favourite stew or soup.

 The Perfect Stews or Soups to serve with Focaccia

 Not only that, but why not make a couple and cut them up and fill a basket to be served along with a cheese or cold cut platter during the holiday get togethers?
 Everyone needs a little Italian.

 However you decide to eat or serve this Focaccia Recipe I hope you enjoy it.
 Buon Appetito!

 - 1 teaspoon yeast

 - 1 teaspoon salt

 - FOR THE TOPPING

-After 1 hour spread dough to cover the pizza pan and sprinkle with the coarse salt, cover and let rise for 30 minutes.
-After 30 minutes, dent the dough with your finger tips , then drizzle with 3 tablespoons (30 grams) of olive oil (brush the olive oil to cover the dough) then sprinkle with rosemary leaves.
+Drizzle the top of the dough with 2-3 tablespoons of olive oil (brush the olive oil to cover the dough) then sprinkle with rock salt and rosemary leaves.
 Bake for approximately 15-20 minutes (check after 15 minutes).
 Serve warm.
 Enjoy!